FurkanCAPKIN/TicTacToe/README.md

 1. Enum
 2. UIAlertController
+3. Vertical stack view and horizontal stack view
+4. Connecting multiple buttons to the same action.
-3. preferredStyle: .actionSheet (the window will look like a page opening at the bottom)
+5. preferredStyle: .actionSheet (the window will look like a page opening at the bottom)